 Visit Cuba

-Through these activities students broaden their perspectives, apply critical thinking and creative problem solving, develop their capacities for responsible community membership and gain knowledge of how social and political dynamics shape culture.
+Through these activities, students broaden their perspectives, apply critical thinking and creative problem-solving, develop their capacities for responsible community membership, and gain knowledge of how social and political dynamics shape culture.

-Other activities include the following:
+Other activities may include the following:

 Interact with students and professional artists in urban and rural Cuba.